last-rev-llc/lastrev-toolkit/packages/lastrev-build-prefetch-content/README.md

     "writeContentJson": true,
     "paths": {
       "type": "Nested Children",
-      // shorthand, describing single level paths and which field to use "pageGeneral": "slug",
+      "pageGeneral": "slug",
       "pageRecipe": "slug",
-      // a nested child configuration.
-      // The top level represents the parent, in this example an object of type "recipe", the param represents the param to use,
-      // the children object has a param represening the slug name for this level, and the fieldName for which field represents the children.
-      // outputs the following structure:
-      //{
-      // "params": {
-      //   "topicslug": "what-does-it-mean-to-be-an-admin-for-dropbox",
-      //   "slug": "business-admin-course"
-      // }
       "nestedPageRecipeStep": {
         "param": "slug",
         "contentType": "recipe",
         "children": {
           "param": "stepslug",
           "fieldName": "steps"
-        }
-      }
-    },
-    // alternatively:
-    // this is the suggested approach.
-    // this will generate path objects for next.js as well as the href and as
-    // properties of the content item, which will be used in the adapter
-    // outputs the following structure:
-    // {
-    //   "params": {
-    //     "slug": [
-    //       "test-post-column-type",
-    //       "test-page-post"
-    //     ]
-    //   }
-    // }
-    "paths": {
-      "type": "Nested Parent",
-      "config": {
-        "pageIngredient": {
-          // which field to use. defaults to "slug" "fieldName": "slug",
-          // the param name to use in the path object
-          // defaults to "slug"
-          "paramName": "slug",
-          // The maxDepth to go in the hierarchy
-          // defaults to 10
-          "maxDepth": 3,
-          // the root for the  URLs
-          "root": "/recipes",
-          "parentField": "parentRecipe"
-        },
-        "pageRecipe": {
-          "fieldName": "slug",
-          "paramName": "slug",
-          "maxDepth": 1,
-          "root": "/recipes"
         }
       }
     },